-- The government should ensure sustainable waste management system, including Waste Avoidance, waste storage, Door to Door collection, transportation, recovery, recycling, composting and Waste to Energy activities. - Both government and all identified stakeholders should prioritize capacity development, through training and re-training of staff, study tours and exposures etc. - Bridge the GAP between the Town and the Gown - The time for paradigm shift from the old way of seeing waste as a 'throw away materials' is NOW! - Nigerian manufacturers need to embrace the EPR strategy to ensure effective take-back, recycling and safe disposal of all end of life products manufactured by them. - Manufacturers should be socially responsibility (CSR) - Advocacies aimed at institutionalizing sustainable recycling activities should be embarked upon by Government and all other identified stakeholders.
+- The government should ensure sustainable CDW management system, including Waste Avoidance, waste storage, Site to Site collection, transportation, recovery, recycling of CDW - Both government and all identified stakeholders should prioritize capacity development, through training and re-training of staff, study tours and exposures etc. - Bridge the GAP between the Town and the Gown - The time for paradigm shift from the old way of seeing or handling waste as a 'throw away materials' is NOW! - Nigerian construction companies should adopt total CDW Management through containerization, effective collection, recycling/treatment and safe disposal of all CDW. - Advocacies aimed at institutionalizing sustainable Management of CDW should be embarked upon by Government and all other identified stakeholders.